scriptrdotio/eurotech_simpleapp/documentation/running_the_application.md

 ![Sign in to the simulator](./images/signin_to_simulator.png)

-*Image 1 - Sign in Eurotech PCN transport simulator*
+*Image 1 - Sign-in to Eurotech PCN transport simulator*

 - Click on **create device** to create a new simulated device
 - Fill the form by entering any name for the device and start and end terminals (bus stations)